ptumuluri8/fabric1/localpeersetup/spinup.md

 3. Clear `iptables` rules (if firewall rules are rejecting docker requests) and re-start docker daemon.

-  - `iptables -L` //(to view iptable rules)
+  - `iptables -L` (to view iptable rules)
-  - `iptables -D INPUT 4` //ex: to delete Reject rules from INPUT policy.
+  - `iptables -D INPUT 4` ex: to delete Reject rules from INPUT policy.
 4 is the row number to delete)

 4. Skip this step if you don't want to build images manually otherwise, build peer and membersrvc images in your local machine using makefile and provide the image name and commit number to local_fabric script otherwise take the image name for the specific commit from above mentioned docker hub account.